powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.7.13 Add: Resume display in View Playlist of Video name -Resume Autoplay will start playing.

+         Added to Resume Autoplay prompt: Pressing enter with no entry or an invalid entry will clear resume autoplay.
+         Change: Video play display.
+All >>> Play Line changed to >>> Play
+         Change: Video play display.
+All >>> Autoplay Line changed to >>> Autoplay

 ###  v4.7.01 Add: Below added to Playlist >>> Help